arpitbbhayani/articles/blogs/abc.md

 Spatial domain techniques embeds the secret message/payload in the intensity of the pixels directly; which means they update the pixel data by either inserting or substituting bits or manipulating noise in the image.
 Lossless images are best suited for these techniques as compression would not alter the embedded data.
 These techniques have to be aware of the image format to make concealing information fool-proof.

 ## LSB Substitution
-The least significant bit (in other words, the 8th bit) of some or all of the bytes inside an image is changed to a bit of the secret message.
-When using a 24-bit image, a bit of each of the red, green and blue colour components can be used, since they are each represented by a byte.
+This technique converts the secret message/payload into bit stream and substitutes them into least significant bit (the 8th bit) of some or all bytes inside an image.
+When using a 24-bit image, a bit of each of the red, green and blue colour components is substituted.
+Since there are 256 possible intensities of each primary colour, changing the LSB of a pixel results in small changes in the intensity of the colours and this change cannot be perceived by the human eye.
+See the comparison below.
-In other words, one can store 3 bits in each pixel.
-An 800 × 600 pixel image, can thus store a total amount of 1,440,000 bits or 180,000 bytes of embedded data [19].
-For example a grid for 3 pixels of a 24-bit image can be as follows

 IMAGE FOR LSB subs.

-Since there are 256 possible intensities of each primary colour, changing the LSB of a pixel results in small changes in the intensity of the colours. changes cannot be perceived by the human eye - thus the message is successfully hidden.
-With a well-chosen image, one can even hide the message in the least as well as second to least significant bit and still not see the difference

-This approach is very easy to detect.
-A slightly more secure system is for the sender and receiver to share a secret key that specifies only certain pixels to be changed
+In a 24 bit image we can store 3 bits in each pixel hence an 800 × 600 pixel image, can thus store a total amount of 1,440,000 bits or 180,000 bytes ~ 175KB of embedded data.

+### Extending LSB to k-LSB
+To hold more data into the image we can substitute not `1` but `k` least significant bits.
+But we do so the image starts to distort which is never a good sign but a well-chosen image could do the trick and you wouldn't notice any difference.

+IMAGES for multiple k

 ## Randomized LSB
 A slightly more secure system is for the sender and receiver to share a secret key that specifies only certain pixels to be changed